hai-vr/documentation/docs/products/facetra-shape-creator/index.md

 <HaiVideo src="./img/2023-10-26_17-41-25_ShareX.mp4"></HaiVideo>

 :::tip
-This does not require VRChat to run.

-It has been tested to work on:
+This tool has been tested to run on various applications, such as:
 - Unity 2020 for <HaiTag compatibleWithVNyan={true} short={true} />,
 - Unity 2021 for <HaiTag compatibleWithWarudo={true} short={true} /> & <HaiTag requiresChilloutVR={true} short={true} />,
 - Unity 2022 for <HaiTag requiresVRChat={true} short={true} />, and